-Jakub Rojek blends composition, and improvisation with an uncanny ease, much in the same way that he makes jazz and classical worlds to coexist in an unpretentious symbiosis and without any pretense of defining them.
+Jakub Rojek blends composition, and improvisation with an uncanny ease, much in the same way that he makes non-idiomatic improvisation and classical worlds to coexist in an unpretentious symbiosis and without any pretense of defining them.
 Classically infused as a pianist and composer, he flawlessly moves between writing polyphonic piano pieces, etudes, sonatas, to writing hybrid compositions involving beatboxing and use of electronics.

 He had been commissioned to write for Polish soprano Milena Lange, Self-Imposed Exile, and Post-Decadent Bourgeoisie Parlor among others.
 His recent collaborations include creating a live sound design to the work by a visual artist Karine Laval entitled “Memorandum to the Victims of 9/11.”
 His works have been awarded prizes at International Composition Competition in Darmstadt, Germany and performed in venues such as Jordan Hall in Boston, Chopin Theatre in Chicago, and in his native Poland.
 Rojek’s music has been documented on four album releases, all four featuring him as a pianist and composer respectively, “Cudawianki”, 2011, “Impish Brevity”, 2013, “Live from Steinway Hall” released in 2015 on A-side Records, and "Voluptuous Velocities", 2016.